German White Asparagus recipe (Spargel), the perfect Spring dish, is easy to cook and delicious. Serve with melted vegan butter.

 Is white Asparagus the same as Green?

-Technically, green and white asparagus are the same thing with one major exception—their color.
+Technically, the green and white asparagus are the same thing with one major exception—their color.
 The color difference comes from the way they've grown.

 How does white asparagus grow?